fullstacklabs/aws-personalize-demo/README.md

 It uses a small version of the [Movie Len Dataset](https://grouplens.org/datasets/movielens) that holds recommendation records for Movies.

+The complete explanation of AWS Personalize and details about this code could be found on [My Blog Post](https://www.fullstacklabs.co/blog/build-recommendations-with-aws-personalize)

 ## Requirements

 - [Python](https://www.python.org/downloads/)